Bobby Nichols: Early life

-Pro career
+Professional career

-Nichols began playing on the PGA Tour in 1960 and recorded 12 victories, one of which, the PGA National Team Championship, was not fully recognized until 2012.
+In 1960, Nichols began playing on the PGA Tour and recorded 12 victories, one of which, the PGA National Team Championship, was not fully recognized until 2012.
 He was a member of the Ryder Cup team in 1967, and his best year on tour was 1974 when he won twice, earned $124,747 and finished 14th on the money list.
 Nichols, Jerry Heard, and Lee Trevino were struck by lightning at the Western Open on Friday, June 27, 1975.
 All three men came back to play professional golf.
+Unfortunately Nichols – who was 39 at the time and still playing consistently well – as the PGA Tour's Media Guide noted several years later "has not played with the same effectiveness since" [meaning after the strike].
+His results on tour after mid-1975 until he joined what was then called the Senior Tour in 1986 bear that out.
+While Trevino won many more times on the PGA Tour after being hit by lightning (including a major championship) and Heard also won again on tour in 1978, Nichols never did.
+The closest he came to another PGA Tour win was a team event played in 1976 with Gay Brewer, the 1976 Walt Disney World National Team Championship.
+The team of Nichols and Brewer lost in a playoff to the team of Woody Blackburn and Billy Kratzert.

-Nichols has had 12 holes-in-one in his professional career.
+He has had 12 holes-in-one in his professional career.

 The 1964 PGA Championship was played at the Columbus Country Club in Columbus, Ohio.
 Nichols won with a 271 total, three shots ahead of runners-up Arnold Palmer and defending champion Jack Nicklaus, playing in his hometown.
 This was a record low score for the PGA Championship and it stood for 30 years, until broken by Nick Price's 269 in 1994.
 Nichols was the first wire-to-wire winner since the PGA Championship switched format from match play to stroke play in 1958.
 He came close to winning a second major at the Masters in 1967, finishing second to his lifelong friend, Gay Brewer.

 After turning 50 in 1986, Nichols played on the Senior PGA Tour, now the Champions Tour.
 He had numerous top-10 finishes but only one victory – the Southwestern Bell Classic in 1989, when he defeated Orville Moody on the third hole of a playoff.

 Bobby Nichols Golf Course is a 9-hole municipal course that is part of Waverly Park in Louisville, southwest of downtown.
 (38.126°N 85.838°W) The back tees are set at 6970 yd with a rating of 72.0 and a slope of 130.